-The only time it makes sense to move funds from an IRA to an HSA
+IRA to HSA: The only time it makes sense to move funds

 A little-known rule buried deep on the IRS website presents a once-in-a-lifetime opportunity for clients with a health savings account — the ability to make a contribution directly from an IRA.

 Although this one-time offer isn’t worth the effort for most clients, who’d be better off continuing to fund both accounts and collect dual tax breaks for doing so, there are a handful of situations where cash-strapped clients with high medical costs could really benefit from making the move and tapping tax- and penalty-free funds.

 What the rule says

 Clients can move money from their traditional or Roth IRA account to their HSA using what’s known as a qualified HSA funding distribution.
 SEP and SIMPLE IRA assets can be used as well, but only if no employer contribution has been made in the same tax year as the HSA distribution.